Beyond Peanut Butter: What to stuff in a KONG

 Since every dog has different favorite foods, the most delicious KONG for one dog may not get more than a sniff from another.
 You probably already know which foods your dog loves best, their “high value” treat rewards.
 If not, it’s fun to conduct your own taste tests.
 Offer your pup different morsels, side by side, to see which one he or she gobbles first.

 Don’t know where to start?
 Anything that’s safe for a dog to eat can be stuffed into a KONG.
-Here’s an easy reference sheet for inspiration.

 Check with your vet about the best foods and quantities for your individual dog.

 In addition to what you put in the toy, how you stuff a KONG is important.
 For dogs who are new to KONG, begin by filling the toy with a few kibbles and small pieces of their high value foods that they can extract easily so your pup gets the hang of it.
 Trying to get food out of a tightly-packed KONG can be frustrating for a rookie, so be sure to start with loosely packed treats for an easy reward.
-Here’s an animated guide that illustrates how loosely, then how snugly, you should stuff based on your dog’s level of experience to make sure they have the most fun.
+Here’s a guide that illustrates how loosely, then how snugly, you should stuff based on your dog’s level of experience to make sure they have the most fun.